Please browse these resources (arranged by category). Questions? Suggestions? Contact [email protected] or call (802) 434-7165.

 State Regulations for Selling at Farmers Markets —This guide provides an overview of Vermont laws and regulations that all vendors should be familiar with.

 State Regulations for Informing Customers about Taxes on Meals and Alcohol — This guide provides an overview of Vermont laws and regulations that all vendors should be familiar with.

 Temporary Food Stand Requirements — This guide directs prepared food vendors on safe food handling practices and applicable state laws and regulations.

-Regulations on Product Labelling, Weights, and Measurements — This guide is relevant for agricultural vendors selling food by weight and has information about meat labelling.
+Regulations on Product Labeling, Weights, and Measurements — This guide is relevant for agricultural vendors selling food by weight and has information about meat labeling.

 Risk Management at Vermont Farmers Markets Webinar — In this webinar, Sue Johnson discusses why risk management is important at farmers' markets, common risky practices, and best practices for addressing these issues; Mike Mitchell of the Agency of Agriculture discusses agricultural regulations including weights and measures, labeling, and temperatures; and Elisabeth Wirsing of the Department of Health discusses food handling and regulations at farmers’ markets.
 Click here to watch a recording of the webinar.

 Alcohol Vendor - Any licensed manufacturer of beer, wine or spirits can apply for a Farmers Market permit with Liquor Control.
 They would need a signed agreement from the farmers market, spelling out what the vendor will be able to do at the market, as well as a copy of their rules.
 There is nothing required of the Farmers Market with Liquor Control.
 If the farmers market is held on town property you would need to check to make sure that the Town is ok with alcohol on their property.